-‘RHOBH’ Lisa Rinna On Blast For Calling Out Kim Richards Over Her Arrests And Recovery
+‘RHOBH’ Star Lisa Rinna On Blast For Calling Out Kim Richards Over Her Arrests And Recovery

 Lisa Rinna’s feud with Kim Richards isn’t going away anytime soon.
-Rinna blasted Richards on a recent episode of the Real Housewives of Beverly Hills, calling her out for past arrests and alcohol problems.
+Rinna blasted Richards on a recent episode of The Real Housewives of Beverly Hills, calling her out for past arrests and alcohol problems.
 How did her RHOBH co-stars react?

 Radar Online reports that Lisa Vanderpump didn’t appreciate Rinna dragging up Kim’s past.
 The fight happened during a party at Kyle Richards’ home.
 Things were fine until Dorit Kemsley accused Eileen Davidson of spreading rumors about the infamous #Pantygate2016.
 The argument reminded Kim of Rinna’s negative comments while she struggled to get sober.

 After Kim brought up their past feud, Rinna hit back by talking about her arrests.

 “Totally unnecessary; trying to humiliate Kim.
 Low blow,” Vanderpump told the cameras.

 People is reporting that Rinna tried to blame her previous behavior on the death of her parents.
 Kim, however, didn’t take the bait.

 “You can sit here and use the excuse of losing your parents, but it’s ridiculous,” she told her co-star.
 “You lose someone, it’s terrible, but it’s no excuse for going around and being mean to Lisa [Vanderpump], myself, Yolanda…”

-Kim didn’t hold back in defending herself.
 “Does that make you happy?
 Does that make you feel good?
 I feel really good about myself today Lisa.
 Do you?
 You lie.
 And you are a faker.
 And you don’t tell the truth,” she told Rinna.

-After everyone turned on Rinna, she eventually apologized to the group, saying: “I’m sincerely sorry if I hurt your feelings, Kim.
+After everyone turned on Rinna, she eventually apologized to the group, saying, “I’m sincerely sorry if I hurt your feelings, Kim.
 I really am.
 That wasn’t right of me.
 Some of the things I said were really mean.
 Because I was really angry with you and I wanted to hurt you — and I’m really sorry for that.”

 According to Us Magazine, Kim isn’t a full-time cast member this season.
 She will, however, be making frequent appearances on the show, especially with her daughter, Brooke, having a baby.